ibm-cloud-docs/transit-gateway/helpful-tips.md

 GRE connections require the use of a BGP service between GRE tunnel IP addresses.
 The transit gateway configures a BGP service on the tunnel connection, before connecting to the other tunnel endpoint.
 Then, once the BGP protocol exchanges routes between the connected endpoint and the transit gateway, the GRE tunnel becomes the data path for the routed traffic.

+Classic routes are not advertised through a GRE tunnel.
+Also, when connecting two or more GRE tunnels to a transit gateway, you cannot communicate through one GRE to the other GRE connections.

 For more information and a use case example, refer to [Connect networks using a High Availability GRE tunnel](/docs/transit-gateway?topic=transit-gateway-about#use-case-8).

 ## Direct Link (2.0) connection consideration